m13253/wavtool-yawu/Readme.md

 wavtool-yawu
 ============

-Yet Another Wavtool UTAU
+Yet Another Wavtool for UTAU

 This is a drop-in replacement for the component `wavtool.exe` of [UTAU song synthesizer](http://utau2008.web.fc2.com/).

 ## Advantage

-- Input WAV audio in sample format at up to 64-bit float
+- Input WAV audio in sample formats at up to 64-bit float

-- Output WAV audio in sample format at 32-bit
+- Output WAV audio in sample format at 32-bits

 - Support sample rates other than 44100 Hz